GrammaticalFramework/gf-eclipse-plugin/README.md

       </buildCommand>
     </buildSpec>

-#### Specifying build files (guided build)
+#### Specifying build files

-As of GFEP &ge; 1.5.2, you are now able to explicitly which modules in your GF project should be built by the builder.
-This would normally contain your "top-level" modules.
+As of GFEP &ge; 1.5.2, you are now able to explicitly a set of modules in your GF project which should be either included or excluded from the build process.
+In the inclusive case, this would normally contain your "top-level" modules.
 This can be done right-clicking on your project in the Project Explorer and choosing **Properties &rarr; GF Build Settings**.
 From here you simply tick which modules in your project the GF builder should compile:

 ![Project-specific build settings](https://raw.github.com/GrammaticalFramework/gf-eclipse-plugin/master/doc/images/eclipse-project-build-settings.png)